life well lived

 Support our work by buying unique products from our shop.
 As well as t-shirts, mugs, posters and more with our logo on them, each year one of the UK’s leading artists donates a piece of work and lets us shamelessly exploit it by printing it on things and selling them to raise funds.

 Every penny of profit is spent on our charitable work for the arts.
-This year’s featured artist is our board member
+This year’s featured artist is

 The more you buy, the more you help us campaign for the arts.